 RESULTS AND DISCUSSION:

-Ethanol yield (l ha-1): The ethanol yield (l ha-1) of sweet sorghum differed significantly due to different sweet sorghum varieties (V) and methods of establishment (M) and their interaction (V x M) was significant and the recorded data is presented in Table 1-7.
+Ethanol yield (l ha-1): The ethanol yield (l ha-1) of sweet sorghum differed significantly due to different sweet sorghum varieties (V) and methods of planting and their interaction (V x M) was significant and the recorded data is presented in Table 1-7.
 The results were interpreted based on the pooled data.
 The crop management compatible for the climatic, soil conditions and the variety preference depending on the location are crucial for attaining higher ethanol yield in sweet sorghum.
-The assessment of ethanol yield of sweet sorghum varieties recorded that the CSH 22SS produced the highest values.
+The assessment of ethanol yield recorded that the CSH 22SS produced the highest values.
 The CSH 22SS recorded the highest ethanol yield (646.89 l ha-1) compared to the rest of the varieties.
 Among the different method of establishments the SSI has recorded the highest ethanol yield (614.50 l ha-1).
 The increase in ethanol yield was attributed to the increase in extraction percentage, extractability and millable cane yield of sweet sorghum (Reddy, 2006).
 Perusal of the pooled data revealed that the interaction effect of varieties and method of establishments the CSH 22SS grown using SSI has given the highest ethanol yield (784.11 l ha-1).
 This might be due to the higher growth attributes recorded in CSH 22SS coupled with the SSI method of establishment which might have resulted in higher millable stalks and consequently the final ethanol yield.
 The results are corroborated with the findings of Mahmoud et al., (2013) and Botelho et al., (2022).

 Table.
 1. Effect of varieties and methods of establishment on Ethanol yield (l ha-1) of Sweet sorghum